 He is seen in photographs below in the arms of his grandmother, Susanna (Minerd) Woody.

-His fate is not yet known.
+William's fate is not yet known.